sw360cab/traefik-docker-swarm/README.md

   - Gotchas
     - Compose file version >= 3.0
-    - Some compose parameters are unavailable when using swarm <https://docs.docker.com/compose/compose-file/compose-file-v3/>
+    - Some compose parameters are unavailable when using swarm.
+Checkout the [Compose official doc](https://docs.docker.com/compose/compose-file/compose-file-v3/)

 - Inspect service within the Swarm